sematext/docs/docs/monitoring/spm-faq.md

 sudo service spm-monitor restart
 ```

-And in case of the Embedded agent, just restart the service that has this
+And in case of the Embedded App Agent, just restart the service that has this
-monitor's `javaagent` parameter.
+App Agent's `javaagent` parameter.

 ## Sharing